wp-plugins/qrcodes/readme.txt

 * Fix `[user-id]` shortcode by generate qrcode on the go for logged user.
 * Fix settings error on *qrcodes-index* page.
 * Use language wordpress folder.
+* Add an option, use WP_DEBUG or add a constant to hide qrcodes list.